PKBeam/Edda/using-edda.md

 It may be helpful to adjust the *Song Volume* and *Note Volume* in the right sidebar to help you hear notes properly.

+To slow down or speed up the song, adjust the *Song Speed* slider in the right sidebar.

 ### Exporting your map

-Once you're done with mapping, you can press the "Export Map" button, and Edda will create a .zip file for you that can be uploaded to [Ragnacustoms](https://ragnacustoms.com).
+Once you're done with mapping, you can go to "File" > "Export Map" in the menu bar, and Edda will create a .zip file for you that can be uploaded to [Ragnacustoms](https://ragnacustoms.com).

 Backups made by Edda will not be copied over into the .zip file.